langurmonkey/website-source/content/blog/2021/upgrade-ssh-key.md

 ## Using your Ed25519 key

-First, you need to copy your key to all the servers you need to SSH into:
+First, you need to copy your (public) key to all the servers you need to SSH into:

 ```bash
 ssh-copy-id -i ~/.ssh/id_ed25519.pub user@host
 ```

+Don't copy the secret key!
+This one never leaves your computer.
 Then, you may want to add the key to your SSH agent so that it is cached during your session and you only need to enter the passphrase once.
 Otherwise, you will be prompted to enter your passphrase every time you invoke `ssh`, `scp` or do a remote `rsync`, as well as when you try to push your git repository (if you are using SSH authentication instead of GPG).
 First, make sure your SSH agent is up and running:

 ```bash
 eval "$(ssh-agent -s)"